DaoutidisLab/SparseControlBrains/README.md

 Mitrai, I., Jones, V., Dewantoro, H., Stamoulis, C., Daoutidis P., Internal control of brain networks via Sparse feedback

-The repository has two Matlab files:
+The repository has the following files:

  - `analyze_structural_network_final_code.m`: This file solves the sparsity promoting optimal controller synthesis problem for the structural brain networks
  - `analyze_functional_network.m`: This file solves the sparsity promoting optimal controller synthesis problem for the functional brain networks
  - `parallel_run.m`: This file solves the sparsity promoting optimal controller synthesis problem in parallel for multiple functional brain networks
+ - `list_connectomes`: List of the functional brain networks (connectomes) analyzed

 This code requires the following data and packages: